Concentrator photovoltaics: High concentration PV (HCPV)

-High concentration photovoltaics (HCPV) systems employ concentrating optics consisting of dish reflectors or fresnel lenses that concentrate sunlight to intensities of 1,000 suns or more.
+High concentration photovoltaics (HCPV) systems employ concentrating optics consisting of dish reflectors or Fresnel lenses that concentrate sunlight to intensities of 1,000 suns or more.
 The solar cells require high-capacity heat sinks to prevent thermal destruction and to manage temperature related electrical performance and life expectancy losses.
 To further exacerbate the concentrated cooling design, the heat sink must be passive, otherwise the power required for active cooling will reduce the overall conversion efficiency and economy.
 Multi-junction solar cells are currently favored over single junction cells, as they are more efficient and have a lower temperature coefficient (less loss in efficiency with an increase in temperature).
 The efficiency of both cell types rises with increased concentration; multi-junction efficiency rises faster.
 Multi-junction solar cells, originally designed for non-concentrating PV on space-based satellites, have been re-designed due to the high-current density encountered with CPV (typically 8 A/cm2 at 500 suns).
 Though the cost of multi-junction solar cells is roughly 100 times that of conventional silicon cells of the same area, the small cell area employed makes the relative costs of cells in each system comparable and the system economics favor the multi-junction cells.
 Multi-junction cell efficiency has now reached 44% in production cells.

 The 44% value given above is for a specific set of conditions known as "standard test conditions".
 These include a specific spectrum, an incident optical power of 850 W/m2, and a cell temperature of 25 °C. In a concentrating system, the cell will typically operate under conditions of variable spectrum, lower optical power, and higher temperature.
 The optics needed to concentrate the light have limited efficiency themselves, in the range of 75–90%.
 Taking these factors into account, a solar module incorporating a 44% multi-junction cell might deliver a DC efficiency around 36%.
 Under similar conditions, a crystalline silicon module would deliver an efficiency of less than 18%.

 When high concentration is needed (500–1000 times), as occurs in the case of high efficiency multi-junction solar cells, it is likely that it will be crucial for commercial success at the system level to achieve such concentration with a sufficient acceptance angle.
 This allows tolerance in mass production of all components, relaxes the module assembling and system installation, and decreasing the cost of structural elements.
 Since the main goal of CPV is to make solar energy inexpensive, there are only a few surfaces that can be used.
-Decreasing the number of elements and achieving high acceptance angle, can be relaxed optical and mechanical requirements, such as accuracy of the optical surfaces profiles, the module assembling, the installation, the supporting structure, etc. To this end, improvements in sunshape modelling at the system design stage may lead to higher system efficiencies.
+Decreasing the number of elements and achieving high acceptance angle, can be relaxed optical and mechanical requirements, such as accuracy of the optical surfaces profiles, the module assembling, the installation, the supporting structure, etc. To this end, improvements in sun-shape modelling at the system design stage may lead to higher system efficiencies.